annakapusciak/loadTestsTask/README.md

 Source code can be found in [src/test/scala/simulations/LoadTestSimulation.scala](src/test/scala/simulations/LoadTestSimulation.scala)

 ## Test execution
+[maven](https://maven.apache.org/) needs to be installed on local machine.

  - To execute this test with default values please run maven command in terminal:
 ```
 mvn clean gatling:test